22 Washington Square North

 Book Launch for Guy Fiti Sinclair’s

-Moderated by Professor Jose Alvarez.
+Moderated by Jose Alvarez

-Cosponsored by NYU Law’s Global and JSD Programs.
+Cosponsored by NYU Law’s Global and JSD Programs

 In this book, Sinclair explores how international organizations have expanded their powers over time without formally amending their founding treaties.
 International organizations intervene in military, financial, economic, political, social, and cultural affairs, and increasingly take on roles not explicitly assigned to them by law.
 Sinclair contends that this “mission creep” has been understood and justified in international law as necessary to enable international organizations to recast states on a broadly Western liberal model.